bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 70°
-- Heavy Rain
+- Heavy Rain and Breezy
-- 89% humidity
+- 100% humidity
-- 12 mph wind
+- 6 mph wind
 - 100% cloud cover
-- 24 AQI 🟩
+- 25 AQI 🟩
-- 0.72 inches of rain in the past 24 hours
+- 1.84 inches of rain in the past 24 hours
-- 1.58 inches of rain expected in the next 48 hours
+- 1.64 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>